Planimeter/game-engine-2d/README.md

 # <img src="/images/gui/logo_dark@2x.png?raw=true" width="169" height="49" title="Grid">
-Grid is a 2D game engine written in pure Lua built by [Planimeter.](https://www.planimeter.org/)
+Grid is a 2D game engine written in pure Lua, built by [Planimeter.](https://www.planimeter.org/)
 It was designed for multiplayer-first game experiences and to bring
 professional-grade game engine features to the hobbyist community.